 Items may not be affixed to or hung from sprinkler system hardware or taped over any fire safety device.
 Fire extinguishers mounted in common areas should remain untouched unless needed in an emergency.
 Anyone identified as tampering with a fire apparatus is subject fines and disciplinary action.

-Residents must evacuate the residence halls each time the fire alarm sounds and move to a location away from the building.
+Each time the fire alarm sounds, you must evacuate the residence halls and move to a location away from the building.
 After the alarm is silenced, permission to re-enter the building will be given by the fire department or Public Safety officials.
 In addition, all hallways, stairwells, and entryways must be kept clear of personal belongings, furniture, etc. to permit safe egress.

 All furniture provided by the College must remain within your residence.
 It cannot be stored elsewhere or brought outside.
 You are responsible for any damage beyond the normal wear and tear.
 You may bring in your own furniture with the understanding that it must be removed upon your departure.
 Personal furniture may not be left in your residence for a future resident.
 The College is not responsible for items/furniture left in the residences after Move-Out.

-Overnight guests are permitted in College housing with advance permission from roommates.
-Students also must register their overnight guests with the College at the Public Safety Office under the following circumstances: 1.
+You are permitted to have overnight guests in College housing with advance permission from your roommates.
+You must register their overnight guests with the Public Safety Office under the following circumstances: 1.
 The guest is not a currently enrolled Lafayette College student; 2.
 The guest will be hosted in College housing for three (3) or more consecutive nights OR more than (2) two visits in the same housing term.

 Regardless of duration of stay or whether guests are non-Lafayette students or other currently enrolled students, the host student is responsible for the conduct of his/her guests, including damages caused by them.